sematext/docs/docs/experience/longtasks.md

 ## Page-Load Details
-In addition to long tasks charts on the page loads overview, each individual page load details screen also contains information about long tasks detected during both hard and soft page loads.
+In addition to the charts showing long tasks on the page-loads overview, each individual page-load details screen also contains information about long tasks detected during both hard and soft page loads.
 Each long task is described by its **name**, **timestamp**, and **duration**.

 The browser doesn't point us to a particular code in your application, but the **name** of the long task can point to an event of the page load that was executed for a longer period of time.
 The **name** value can take one of the following values: